rahmonov/alcazar/README.md

 It is extremely raw and will hopefully keep improving.
 If you are interested in knowing how a particular feature is implemented in other frameworks, please open an issue and we will hopefully implement and explain it in a blog post.

+## TODO: add a section explaining how to write unit tests with Alcazar.
+     - Built in fixtures
+     - Client to send an HTTP request